shindouj/jeikobu.net/content/web.md

 title = "services hosted by yours truly"
 +++

+current status of most of these services can be found on my [status website](https://status.jeikobu.net)

 ## privacy front-ends
 * [searxng](https://search.jeikobu.net) is an anonymous search engine aggregator
 * [redlib](https://redlib.jeikobu.net) for reddit